impillar/impillar.github.io/_publications/2017-11-21-ARXIV-AndroVault.md

 ---
+title: "AndroVault: Constructing Knowledge Graph from Millions of Android Apps for Automated Analysis"
 collection: publications
 permalink: /publication/2017-11-21-ARXIV-AndroVault
 excerpt: 'It is construction of knowledge graph for automatic analysis' #'This paper is about the number 1.
 The number 2 is left for future work.'